 - Urban Wildlife App: A citizen science app, which lets you help monitor native wildlife in Australian cities.

-Nature/wildlife activities and events
+Nature/wildlife programs & activities

 - City of Gold Coast’s NaturallyGC Program offers a range of free and low-cost nature-based events, activities and workshops across the Gold Coast.

-- City of Ipswich Kids go Wild Program offers a range of fun, free activities that encourage kids to get involved in our local environment and learn about ways to become more sustainable.
+- City of Ipswich Kids Go Wild Program offers a range of fun, free activities that encourage kids to get involved in our local environment and learn about ways to become more sustainable.

 - Gateway Visitor Centres Holiday Program The Gateway Visitor Centres of David Fleay Wildlife Park and Walkabout Creek Discovery Centre offer seasonal holiday programs during Queensland school holidays.
 Each program is packed with lots of fun nature-based activities about conservation and wildlife to help keep kids active and engaged during the school holidays.